-Google the expression “know your number” and you’ll find screen after screen of reportedly essential life metrics ranging from prostate-specific antigens (PSA), to cholesterol, the amount of money you will need in savings to retire, and your enneagram — which is a quantification of personality which, depending on whom you believe, was either the brainchild of a 4th century Christian mystic or a 20th century Bolivian spiritualist, give or take 1,600 years, but who’s counting?
+Google the expression “know your number” and you’ll find screen after screen of reportedly essential life metrics ranging from prostate-specific antigens (PSA) and cholesterol to the amount of money you will need in savings to retire and your enneagram — which is a quantification of personality which, depending on whom you believe, was either the brainchild of a fourth-century Christian mystic or a twentieth-century Bolivian spiritualist, give or take 1,600 years, but who’s counting?

 A Personal Great Commission Number

-As I listened to Jason Meyer preach recently from 2 Corinthians 6:14–7:1 and he compared and contrasted separation from and engagement with the world, I thought, “Wouldn't it be great if we had an app that measured our engagement with unbelievers?” something ran a running total of:
+Jason Meyer preached recently from 2 Corinthians 6:14–7:1, and as he compared and contrasted separation from and engagement with the world, I thought, “Wouldn’t it be great if we had an app that measured our engagement with unbelievers?”
+Something that kept a running total of:

 Amount of Time x Depth of Relationship x Unbelievers

-Sadly, for many, the product would be small, low single digits.
+Sadly, for many, the product would be small, low, single digits.
 It is so easy to fill our time with the activity and fellowship of Christian life.
-Block out time for prayer, quiet time, worship, Sunday school, small group, committee meetings, accountability partners, Christian entertainment, political action and socializing with your best friends with whom you just so happen to also attend church and, well, there really isn’t much margin left for, let’s say, evangelism.
+Block out time for “Christian” activities — prayer, quiet time, worship, Sunday school, small group, committee meetings, accountability partners, Christian entertainment, political action, and socializing with your best friends with whom you just so happen to also attend church — and, well, there really isn’t much margin left for, let’s say, evangelism.

-Last year, our pastor in suburban Cincinnati challenged us at the holidays to pray for our neighbors by name, take them some baked goods, and then seek opportunities to invite them into our home.
+During the holidays last year, our suburban Cincinnati pastor challenged us to pray for our neighbors by name, take them some baked goods, and then seek opportunities to invite them into our home.
 I confess that, first, we had to figure out most of their names in order to pray for them.
 When we did visit them with our jars of holiday snack mix, all of the neighbors were delighted that someone had finally instigated “neighborhood.”
 Most notably, when they started visiting our home and sharing our dining room table, it became quickly apparent to us, “We’ve been spending way too much time with fellow Christians.”

 Such engagement is not easy, not at all.
-It requires higher degrees of attentiveness and calculation than do conversations with our brother and sister Evangelicals whose sentences we can all too easily finish.
-It requires an ability to apply rightly the Scripture to the circumstances and conversations in which we are engaged, a capability for which we are supposedly being equipped during the times we are together as Christians “loving and exhorting one another to good works.”
-And it requires a great patience with the blindness, deafness, and death that Jesus asks us to speak in to.
+It requires higher degrees of attentiveness and calculation than do conversations with our brother and sister evangelicals whose sentences we can all too easily finish.
+It requires an ability to rightly apply the Scripture to the circumstances and conversations in which we are engaged, a capability for which we are supposedly being equipped during the times we are together as Christians loving and exhorting one another to good works (Hebrews 10:24).
+And it requires a great patience with the blindness, deafness, and death that Jesus asks us to speak into.
 Actually, it requires us to be disciplined and mature enough in our faith to see with his eyes.

 Seven Simple Steps to Boost Evangelism